biegunka/biegunka.budueba.com/pages/settings/run-only.markdown

 item: Run-only
 ---

-A bunch of settings for `run` specificatlly.
+A bunch of settings for `run` specifically.

 They are bundled in `Run` type.
 Note, that you do not have access to constructors directly, instead you are supposed